qjrepo/Finalserver/README.md

 # Finalserver
-For the frontend, please refer to https://github.com/qjrepo/Finalclient.git And for all the scripts, please refer to https://github.com/qjrepo/FinalScripts.git
+For the frontend, please refer to https://github.com/qjrepo/Finalclient.git and for all the scripts, please refer to https://github.com/qjrepo/FinalScripts.git